fmiotello/fm-icebreaker/README.md

   <img src="https://user-images.githubusercontent.com/17434626/94364409-4ae6d380-00c9-11eb-8f21-81c5f78c3bd6.png" width="35%"//>
 </p>

 Since in FM synthesis, a small change of the parameters can radically affect the spectrum, a visual reference is useful to sculpt the wanted sound.
 For this reason we provided the interface with a spectrogram, to visualize the real time spectral content of the output signal (taken before the fx bus).
-This is a further hint on how to tune the FM parameters longing for a certain sound.
+This is a further hint on how to tune the FM parameters longing for a certain sound. <br>
 In order to fill the spectrogram data, an *FFT* of 2048 samples is performed the over the frames exctracted using an *hanning* window.
 It is possible to calculate the resolution of the spectrogram, i.e. the minimum frequency difference needed to discriminate two synusoyds.
 In particular:

 <a href="https://www.codecogs.com/eqnedit.php?latex=\Delta&space;f&space;=&space;L&space;\frac{F_s}{M}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\Delta&space;f&space;=&space;L&space;\frac{F_s}{M}" title="\Delta f = L \frac{F_s}{M}" /></a>